Other Names: Xermelo®

 - Drink plenty of fluids (a minimum of eight glasses per day is recommended).

-- To help with excess gas, avoid gas-producing foods.
+- To help with excess gas, avoid gas-producing foods such as brussels sprouts, cabbage, cauliflower, carrots, prunes, and apricots.

 - If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories.